infor-design/enterprise/components/datagrid/datagrid-api.md

 -   `expandableRow` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -  If true we append an expandable row area without the rowTemplate feature being needed.
 -   `redrawOnResize` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -  If set to false we skip redraw logic on the resize of the page.
 -   `exportConvertNegative` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -  If set to true export data with trailing negative signs moved in front.
--   `onPostRenderCell` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -  A call back function that will fire and send you the cell container and related information for any cells with postRender: true.
+-   `onPostRenderCell` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -  A call back function that will fire and send you the cell container and related information for any cells cells with a component attribute in the column definition.
 -   `onDestroyCell` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  -  A call back that goes along with onPostRenderCell and will fire when this cell is destroyed and you need noification of that.

 ### render